 We hold Christianity dear because it helps us to think how to live and cultivate thoughtfulness.
 Also, all students have a Bible class once a week.
-In that class, we learn not only extensively about the Bible but also about Nijima Joe.
+In that class, we learn not only extensively about the Bible but also about Niijima Joe.
 Sometimes we discuss social issues from a moral viewpoint.
 Students visit a local church in order to experience real Christianity.
 Students listen to a pastor and write their own views.
-Also students learn biblical teachings which Nijima Joe who founded Doshisha held dear.
-Both chapel expeditions and Bible classes are good chances for students to expand Christianity’s knowledge.
+Also students learn biblical teachings which Niijima Joe, who founded Doshisha, thought were important.
+Both chapel visits and Bible classes are good chances for students to expand our knowledge about Christianity.

-We do not only have worship services, but also we do Christmas donations and flower day donations, and the money that’s collected is used for many different people.
-There are other Christian-related events such as early morning worship and Christmas celebrations are held.
+At our worship services, we don’t only study the bible and sing hymns but also we do Christmas donations and flower day donations, and the money that’s collected is used for many different people.
+There are other Christian-related events such as early morning worship and Christmas celebrations.
 Our school also provides human rights education.
 We experience using a wheelchair in the first year of junior high school to acquire a different perspective.
 We also carry out volunteer activities such as preparing meals in areas where many day laborers live.
 Christianity teaches us the “spirit of serving others” and the “spirit of loving others”.
 The sacred service in the chapel is our tradition and our pride.

 Doshisha was built by Jo Niijima.
 He was born in Tokyo in 1843 as Shimeta Niijima.
 He went to America to learn more.
 Shimeta was named Jo by the captain of the ship he took to go to America.
 He really liked that he was given that name.
 He learned English at Phillips Academy.
 He studied Christianity in Andover Theological Seminary.
 He gave a speech to Americans to raise funds to build a school, and built a Christian English school in Kyoto.
 Thanks to his friends’ assistance, he was able to establish Doshisha.